Musicians Returning to Live Performance

 - Perform your own risk assessment for rehearsal, travel and performance, including measures to minimise risks

 - Keep up to date with the latest scientific knowledge and recommendations, and adapt your risk assessments accordingly

-- Plan for what will happen if a group member falls sick or has to self-isolate: will you replace the musician or cancel the performance?
+- Plan for what will happen if a group member falls sick or has to self-isolate: will you replace the musician or cancel the performance/recording?

 - Prepare an accurate stage plan and send it to your venue in advance, bearing in mind distancing requirements and latest safety guidelines regarding your specific instrument

-- Consider whether greater amplification may be needed given the increased physical distance between artists, and between artists and audience
+- Consider whether greater amplification may be needed given the increased physical distance between artists

 - Bear in mind that fewer performers can help to lower the risk of infection

-- Come to an understanding with your venue/promoter about financial obligations, refund policy and participation requirements in the event of cancellation or adaptation of the performance due to COVID-19
+- Come to an understanding with your venue/promoter about financial obligations, refund policy and participation requirements in the event of cancellation or adaptation of the performance/recording due to COVID-19

-- Liaise with your venue about their revised policies on the selling of merchandise
+- Liaise with your venue about their current policies on the selling of merchandise

 - Request electronic payment